 Step 2: Focus — Research them, their companies, and their clients or customers.

 Do they work with companies that fit your ideal customer profile?
-To determine whether or not your customer bases are similar, you can search for relevant keywords.
+To determine whether or not your customer bases are similar, you can search for relevant keywords about your customers’ cares, concerns, and goals.
 You can also use tools like Twitter, LinkedIn, and Google Alerts.

-Create your shortlist, and prioritize who you think will make the biggest impact.
-Remember, less is more.
-Build personas for your influencers.
-Clarify your value proposition from an influencer point of view by answering the following:
+Create your shortlist and prioritize who you think will make the biggest impact.
+Remember, less is more; So start by building personas for your influencers, but remember to clarify your value proposition from the influencer’s point of view by answering the following: